Last Updated on May 19, 2023 by River Tree Farms

 - Vitamin B5

 We’ve concluded that the answer to this question is most definitely yes; it is safe to eat uncooked sweet potatoes.
-However, you should be wary of cooking methods that require boiling or microwaving a sweet potato that is any more significant than four inches in diameter—doing so may lead a small number of carcinogens to permeate through the potato.
+However, you should be wary of cooking methods that require boiling or microwaving a sweet potato that is any more significant than four inches in diameter—doing so may lead to a small number of carcinogens permeating through the potato.
 Otherwise, there doesn’t seem to be any reason to avoid uncooked sweet potatoes; however, we recommend that you stick to smaller portions and enjoy them in moderation.